 This DI is a dual channel active unit.
 Easily connect your instrument on from the front panel using the combo socket of 1/4 inch guitar cable or XLR.
-The Attenuator has a ground lift and db gain per input
+The Attenuator has a ground lift and DB gain per input

 The DualxDirect has a wide/flat frequency response capable of handling high signal levels.
 Overall this box has very clean natural sound.
 Nice Di for under $60.

-It was actually designed to for electronic gear and interfacing with computer sound cards.
+It was designed to for electronic gear and interfacing with computer sound cards.
 You know you get that ground loop buzz you get.
 Have your tied new cables, ground boxes, etc.?
 This is your answer to solving that problem!

 This is a two-channel hybrid DI box MADE for electronics especially Computer audio.

 It has multiple inputs like stereo RCA and 1/4″.
-It does have 2 channels of Phantom power as well.
+It does have two channels of Phantom power as well.
 This di works well for isolating your sound and not picking up any interference.
 I know lots of happy DJ’s own this very DI.

-Do you play vinyl records or are you a DJ in some capacity that records, plays live, scratches, mixes etc.?
-Then let me first start off by saying, I have a turntable and I use this for it.
+Do you play vinyl records or are you a DJ in some capacity that records, plays live, scratches, mixes, etc.?
+Then let me first start off by saying, I have a turntable, and I use this for it.
 Turntables and how you get the sound out are way different from back in the day.
 This helps give your records the preamps it needs to boost that sound.

 This box has a “rumble filter” and what that does is eliminates bass resonance.
 Comes with remote 48Volt phantom power or you could use a DC plug-in.

-There are 3 types of direct boxes available.
+There are three types of direct boxes available.
 Passive, active and USB (media) DI’s.
 You can read our article all about direct boxes here if you aren’t sure which one suits you the best.
 But assuming you’ve read that article or you already know which one you need, then we can review the best bass DI box for the money.